-Visit City Square Physiotherapy in the month of November for a pre-assessment to determine if your balance or dizziness can be treated with physiotherapy.
+Visit Health First Physiotherapy in the month of November for a pre-assessment to determine if your balance or dizziness can be treated with physiotherapy.

 Dizziness and balance disorders are more common than you think.
 They account for 5-10% of all physician visits and affect approximately 50% of all adults at some point in their lives.
 Physiotherapy can help with certain types of dizziness, so come see us for a pre-assessment to see if your dizziness is treatable.
 Dizziness and balance disorders may be caused by problems in your cardiovascular system, your central nervous system, your visual system, your orthopaedic system, or your vestibular system.

 Please note, a doctor’s referral is not required to see a physiotherapist, but we prefer that patients seeking treatment for dizziness see a physician before starting physiotherapy.

 What types of disorders are treatable?